GuilhermeFontanella/linkedRh/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+The projeect's API is based on `json-server`, and all the data is located in `db.json` file in `./linkedRh/db.json` To run the back-end server just type in the terminal inside the project's file the command: `json-server --watch db.json` and that's it.
+All the data will be available on the application.

 ## Code scaffolding